This page was last updated on October 12, 2022

 Major banks no longer offer secured credit cards which means that choices are more limited for Canadians.
 Still there are some good offers to look into if you have no or blemished credit like the cards that Home Trust and Refresh Financial feature.

+This card is no longer available.
+Check out their Credit Builder Loan.
 Refresh Financial offers a secured card that helps users to get a credit boost by making timely monthly payments.
 There is even a feature that allows you to get an idea how your repayment and spending patterns affect your credit rating.
 You can use their handy online calculator to check your utilization rate.
 For example, if the balance is $100 and the limit $600, then you have an optimal credit utilization rate (17 percent).
 There are other benefits for users, one being that payments are reported to both bureaus.
 Another is that the higher your credit score is, the lower your interest rate.

 - Interest rate: 17.99 percent